MaxHalford/maxhalford.github.io/content/blog/bike-sharing-forecasting-training-set.md

 }
 </style>

 Last night I went to a [Toulouse Data Science](https://www.meetup.com/fr-FR/tlse-data-science/) meetup.
 The talks were about generative AI and information retrieval, which aren't topics I'm knowledgeable about.
 However, one of the speakers was a [friend](https://github.com/raphaelsty) of mine, so I went to support him.
-Toulouse is my hometown, so I bumped into a few people I knew.
+Toulouse used to be my hometown, so I bumped into a few people I knew.
 It was a nice evening.

 I chatted with an old office [mate](https://scholar.google.com/citations?user=eoxrO3MAAAAJ&hl=en) from when I interned at INSA Toulouse.
 He initially encouraged me to work on [OpenBikes](https://www.youtube.com/watch?v=vQGdzKkyPP0), which was a project to scrape bike sharing data in order to train a forecasting model.
 It never really made it into production.
 However, the project taught me a lot about machine learning and software engineering, and [opened](https://actu.fr/occitanie/toulouse_31555/dataconnexions-openbikes-recoit-le-prix-special-open-data-toulouse-metropole_3632308.html) a few doors.
 I'm grateful for his advice at the time.
 I shut down the OpenBikes project when I started my PhD, due to a lack of time.